mtbui2010/CEP/README.md

 Currently, it is one of the fastest image dehazing methods.

-The CEP is described in T. M. Bui, and W. Kim, "Single Image Dehazing Using Color Ellipsoid Prior", submitted in IEEE transaction on Image processing, 2017.
+The CEP is described in T. M. Bui, and W. Kim, "Single Image Dehazing Using Color Ellipsoid Prior", submitted to IEEE transaction on Image processing, 2017.

 # Download